FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 1. Call the provider's self description on `http://localhost:8181/api/selfDescription`, and choose an element you want to fetch.
 Put its `asset id` as a variable in the postman collection's variables section.

 ### Fully automated
-(This will currently fetch the provider's contract offer for the selected asset and accept all terms on this offer.
-If multiple or no offers exist for this asset, no negotiation will take place.)
+!Important!: If the (consumer's) config value `edc.aas.client.acceptAllProviderOffers` is set to `true`: This command will fetch the provider's contract offer for the selected asset and accept all terms on this offer.
+If multiple or no offers exist for this asset, no negotiation will take place.
+If the config value is set to `false` (default): This command will request the provider's offered contractOffer and check it against its own accepted contractOffers.
+Initially, this store is empty and can be filled up by the request `Client/Add accepted contractOffer` (tip: with the request `EDC API/GET catalog`, contractOffers for all assets of the provider can be viewed and added to the consumer connector).

 2. Execute the request `Client/Automated Negotiation`.
 The consumer connector will now try to negotiate a contract with the provider to get the data of the selected asset.